 In June 2019, the Housing Stability and Tenant Protection Act of 2019 (“TPA of 2019”) became law.
 Lease renewals and contract rent changes, processed after the passing of TPA of 2019, are subject to the law.
 Please make sure all lease renewals and contract rent changes submitted to NYCHA comply with the TPA of 2019.
 If you have any questions regarding the TPA of 2019, please contact the Office of Rent Administration at New York State Homes and Community Renewal.

-As a Section 8 owner, you can renew the lease with your tenant(s) when the existing lease is set to expire.
-This process to renew an existing lease or request a contract rent change is known as a lease renewal.
+As an owner participating in the Housing Choice Voucher (Section 8) program, you can renew the lease with your tenant(s) when the existing lease is set to expire.
+All lease renewals and contract rent change submissions must comply with the Housing Stability and Tenant Protection Act of 2019 (TPA) and be sent to NYCHA prior to the expiration for processing.
 Below is an overview of the lease renewal process:

 In addition to submitting a written lease renewal request, you must also submit applicable supporting documents.
 A list of the documents that must be provided based on the type of unit you own is provided on the back of the NYCHA "Landlord Request for Lease Renewal Approval" form.